latentcollapse/hlx-compiler/README.md

 **Production-ready HLX ecosystem with proven 84% cost savings and complete mathematical verification.**

-Built in 2 days from a $322/week budget using parallel Claude + Gemini orchestration.
+Built using parallel Claude + Gemini orchestration.

 ## The Research